ewjoachim/raincoat/README.md

     version:
         The version of the code to locate
     config:
-        The configuration dict for the check parsed from `raincoat.toml`.
+        The configuration dict for the source section of the check parsed from `raincoat.toml`.

     Returns
     -------